NFL commissioner Goodell encourages team to sign Kaepernick

 Goodell set up a tryout for Kaepernick in Atlanta last year for scouts of all 32 teams to attend, but it unraveled at the last moment due to lack of media access and what Kaepernick's representatives saw as an unusual liability waiver.
 Instead of the workout taking place at the Falcons' training complex, Kaepernick conducted an impromptu session at a high school in front of media and scouts from eight teams.

-The NFL released a video on June 5 where Goodell apologized for the league for not doing a good job of listening to concerns by players on racial inequality.
+The NFL released a video on June 5 in which Goodell apologized for the league for not doing a good job of listening to concerns by players on racial inequality.
 Goodell though was roundly criticized for the apology not mentioning Kaepernick.

 The video came out a day after many players released a video criticizing the league for not condemning racism following the May 25 death of George Floyd.

 “We had spent time prior to that understanding all the frustration, fear and sadness.
 When the video came out on Thursday it was very powerful.
 It was appropriate for me to respond,” Goodell said.
-“We should have listened to our players earlier including Colin Kaepernick, Eric Reid, Kenny Stills, Michael Jenkins and so many people really brought these issues to light.”
+“We should have listened to our players earlier including Colin Kaepernick, Eric Reid, Kenny Stills, Malcolm Jenkins and so many people really brought these issues to light.”

 Atanta Falcons quarterback Matt Ryan said Goodell’s video was a great step in the right direction.